Bank of Montreal Can Sells 508,810 Shares of Masco Co. (NYSE:MAS)

 Bank of Montreal Can trimmed its holdings in Masco Co.
 (NYSE:MAS) by 49.9% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 509,919 shares of the construction company’s stock after selling 508,810 shares during the quarter.
 Bank of Montreal Can owned 0.21% of Masco worth $29,870,000 as of its most recent filing with the Securities and Exchange Commission.

 Several research analysts recently commented on the company.
-Barclays reduced their target price on Masco from $64.00 to $62.00 and set an “equal weight” rating for the company in a research report on Thursday, July 15th.
-The Goldman Sachs Group raised Masco from a “neutral” rating to a “buy” rating and raised their target price for the stock from $71.00 to $73.00 in a research report on Wednesday, June 30th.
-Wells Fargo & Company started coverage on Masco in a report on Thursday, July 15th.
-They set an “overweight” rating and a $68.00 price objective for the company.
+Wells Fargo & Company assumed coverage on Masco in a research report on Thursday, July 15th.
+They issued an “overweight” rating and a $68.00 target price for the company.
+JPMorgan Chase & Co. cut Masco from a “neutral” rating to an “underweight” rating and set a $61.00 price objective for the company. in a report on Wednesday, July 7th.
 Loop Capital cut their price objective on Masco from $67.00 to $63.00 and set a “hold” rating for the company in a report on Wednesday, July 7th.
-Finally, JPMorgan Chase & Co. cut Masco from a “neutral” rating to an “underweight” rating and set a $61.00 price objective for the company. in a report on Wednesday, July 7th.
+Barclays cut their price objective on Masco from $64.00 to $62.00 and set an “equal weight” rating for the company in a report on Thursday, July 15th.
+Finally, The Goldman Sachs Group raised Masco from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $71.00 to $73.00 in a report on Wednesday, June 30th.
 One research analyst has rated the stock with a sell rating, four have assigned a hold rating and eight have assigned a buy rating to the stock.
 According to data from MarketBeat.com, Masco currently has an average rating of “Buy” and an average target price of $66.79.

 Masco (NYSE:MAS) last announced its quarterly earnings data on Thursday, July 29th.
 The construction company reported $1.14 EPS for the quarter, topping the Zacks’ consensus estimate of $1.04 by $0.10.
 The firm had revenue of $2.18 billion during the quarter, compared to analyst estimates of $2.17 billion.
 Masco had a return on equity of 379.98% and a net margin of 6.61%.
-On average, analysts anticipate that Masco Co. will post 3.7 EPS for the current fiscal year.
+Sell-side analysts predict that Masco Co. will post 3.7 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, August 30th.
-Investors of record on Friday, August 13th were given a $0.235 dividend.
-The ex-dividend date of this dividend was Thursday, August 12th.
-This represents a $0.94 dividend on an annualized basis and a yield of 1.68%.
-Masco’s payout ratio is 30.13%.
+The business also recently announced a quarterly dividend, which was paid on Monday, August 30th.
+Stockholders of record on Friday, August 13th were given a dividend of $0.235 per share.
+The ex-dividend date was Thursday, August 12th.
+This represents a $0.94 annualized dividend and a dividend yield of 1.68%.
+Masco’s payout ratio is currently 30.13%.

 About Masco